 The settings in the GMRP feature controls how the switch automates the process of multicast packet forwarding, both within a single switch as wells as between switches in a bridged network.
 With the GMRP feature enabled, when the switch receives any GMRP multicast group registration requests from either a multicast client or a neighbor switch, the switch will register these multicast groups on these ports and will only transmit the multicast packets that belong to these groups to these ports.
-The switch will also automatically propagate these multicast group registrations onto the neighbor switches to allow the neighbor switches to forward the multicast packets that belong to these groups to the local switch.
+The switch will also automatically propagate these multicast group registrations onto the neighbor switches to allow the neighbor switches to forward the multicast packets that belong to these groups to the set that belong to these groups to the set that belong to the set the multicast packets that belong to the set of the multicast packets that belong to the set of the set the multicast packets that belong to the set of the multicast packets that belong to the set of the multicast packets that belong to the set of the multicast packets that belong to the set of the multicast packets that belong to the set of the multicast packets that belong to the set of the multicast packets that belong to the set of the multicast packets that belong to the set of the local switch.